taewdy/skeleton-nextjs-web/docs/01-design-request/02-adhoc-prompt.md

 1. sync
 2. analyze all the posts using AI

-but to sync we need, token, which only can be otainbed from oauth process, right? we can't automate that only from backend, right?
+but to sync we need token, which only can be otainbed from oauth process, right? we can't automate that only from backend, right?
+I'd like to use long-live token, so we need to get that from oauth process first, then we can use that to call api